Find out about recent Victorian Energy Upgrades Program changes and what's coming up.

 Encouraging investment and employment in the energy efficiency sector is an objective of the program – certainty in the program is a key to achieving this.

 In October 2021, to assist with market understanding and certainty, the Department of Energy, Environment and Climate Action (DEECA) issued a market statement.
-DEECA is committed to updating this page with the following information:
+DEECA committed to updating this page with the following information:

 VEEC supply and spot price

-* If this teal line were at zero, the program would be perfectly on schedule to meet the targets.
+If the line showing excess VEEC supply were at zero, the program would be perfectly on schedule to meet the targets.
 As the graph shows, the VEU program is well ahead of its targets.

-** A small percentage of these certificates over the years do not go towards targets due to voluntary surrenders or withdrawals.
-This has been adjusted for at the 2018-2021 surrender dates.
+A small percentage of VEECs over the years do not go towards targets, due to voluntary surrenders, withdrawals, etc. This has been adjusted for at the 2018–2022 surrender dates.

-New and revised activities – as of December 2022
+New and revised activities – as at September 2023

 The Department of Energy, Environment and Climate Action is working on a range of new and revised activities for the VEU program, which will increase the supply of certificates.
-You can find more information on these new and revised activity consultations on the Engage Victoria website.
+Information on the new and revised activity work program is provided below.